Khulna University: Education School

-Central library
+Kazi Nazrul Islam Central library

-Khulna University Central library was established in 1987.
-Before, it was housed at Academic Building I, D block.
+Kazi Nazrul Islam Central Library, Khulna University was established in 1987.
+Before, it was housed in Academic Building I, D block.
 The library room has a floor space of 5,000 sq. ft.
 (465 sq meters).
-The library has its own building now.
+The library has its building now.
 The reading room has accommodation for 125 students, 25 teachers and research scholars working simultaneously.
 Khulna University library has a collection of 25,000 reading materials, including 23,000 books and 200 bound volumes of journals.
 The university library has a computer network for communication with national and international universities and institutions through the Internet.

-The library is linked with the Automation and Networking of Science Technology Libraries in Bangladesh (BANSLINK) a pilot project of the Ministry of Science and Technology, government of Bangladesh and Bangladesh National Scientific and Technical Documentation Center (BANSDOC) is the executing agency of the Project.
-Khulna University also linked with Bangladesh Education and Research Network.
-(BERNET) Project organized by University Grants Commission (UGC), Bangladesh.
+The library is linked with the Automation and Networking of Science Technology Libraries in Bangladesh (BANSLINK) a pilot project of the Ministry of Science and Technology, the government of Bangladesh and Bangladesh National Scientific and Technical Documentation Center (BANSDOC) is the executing agency of the Project.
+Khulna University is also linked with Bangladesh's Education and Research Network.
+(BERNET) Project organized by the University Grants Commission (UGC), Bangladesh.

 The central library is a Wi-Fi hotspot.

+Khulna University Central Masjid

+Khulna University Central Masjid was inaugurated on 28 August 2020 by The then Vice Chancellor Md Fayek Uzzaman.
+The total area of the masjid is 14500 square feet, while 2000 people can be accommodated at a time.
+The construction design was done by Ali Naqi, former professor of Architecture Discipline, Khulna University.
+Later, Associate Professor Shaikh Md Maruf Hossain finalized the design.
+The Masjid occupies 1 acre of land, located near to Kotka monument.
+The male residential halls (Khan Jahan Ali Hall, Khan Bahadur Ahsanullah Hall, and Jatir Jonok Bongobondhu Shaikha Mujibur Rahman Hall) are also located in proximity to the masjid.
+It is a single-dome masjid.
+The dome is the largest of its kind in the Khulna region.

 Khulna University Central Temple

-Khulna University Central Temple was established in 2020.
-It is situated in front of Aparajita Hall and Sir Acharya Jagadish Chandra Academic Building.
-The main temple is about 1100 square feet and the temple compound is about 3,000 sqaure feet.
-The then Vice Chancellor Md Fayek Uzzaman inaugurated the temple in 24th September, 2020.
+Khulna University Central Temple was established in response to the continuous demands of Hindu students of the university.
+It is situated in front of Aparajita Hall and Sir Acharya Jagadish Chandra Academic Building and beside the Lakeside walkway.
+The foundation stone of the temple was laid on 15 February 2013.
+Construction of the temple was started on 20 August 2015.
+It took 7 years and 7 months to inaugurate the long-awaited temple from foundation date.
+The main temple is about 1100 square feet and the temple compound is about 3,000 square feet.
+The then Vice Chancellor Md Fayek Uzzaman inaugurated the temple on 24 September 2020.
 Hindu students of the university observe Sarawsati Puja here every year.
 A magazine "Panchami" is published each year during the Sarawsati Puja.
-Besides, Krishna Janmashtami is observed annually by the hindu students.
-They also observe Diwali every year over the campus including Hadi Chattar, Main Gate.
-Additionally, Khichuri Prasad is arranged frequently by the hindu students of the university.
+Besides, Krishna Janmashtami is observed annually by the Hindu students.
+They also observe Diwali every year lightening well lamp over the campus including Hadi Chattar, Main Gate.
+Additionally, Khichuri Prasad is arranged frequently by the Hindu students of the university.